finnianr/Eiffel-Loop/doc/Contents.md

 **5.** A simple centralised method to specify which fields should maintain a hash index for fast row look-ups by field value.
 A caveat is it only useful for unique id fields, like email addresses for examples.

 **6.** Powerful Eiffel-orientated query facility that leverages the Eiffel conjunctive, disjunctive and negated keywords.
-Can also be used with [PREDICATE](https://www.eiffel.org/files/doc/static/trunk/libraries/base/predicate_chart.html) agents.
+Can also be used with [https://www.eiffel.org/files/doc/static/trunk/libraries/base/predicate_chart.html](PREDICATE) agents.

-**7.** Leverages a feature of the [reflection cluster](http://www.eiffel-loop.com/library/base/base.reflection.html) to link selected fields of an expanded type to a textual representation, as defined for example by a [DATE](https://www.eiffel.org/files/doc/static/trunk/libraries/time/date_chart.html) or [EL_ENUMERATION [N -> NUMERIC](http://www.eiffel-loop.com/library/base/kernel/reflection/enumeration/el_enumeration.html)] object.
+**7.** Leverages a feature of the [reflection cluster](http://www.eiffel-loop.com/library/base/base.reflection.html) to link selected fields of an expanded type to a textual representation, as defined for example by a [https://www.eiffel.org/files/doc/static/trunk/libraries/time/date_chart.html](DATE) or ${EL_ENUMERATION [N -> NUMERIC]} object.
 This is important when it comes to importing or exporting tables to/from a human readable form, or for setting the fields reflectively from a string based source.

-**8.** Contract support to protect database integrity by the inclusion of a CRC check-sum for each [CHAIN](https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html) table.
+**8.** Contract support to protect database integrity by the inclusion of a CRC check-sum for each [https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html](CHAIN) table.
 This guards against accidental changes of field type, field order, field name or textual representation.

 **9.** Facility to export a meta-data record of the precise definition of the persistent data structure as a pseudo-Eiffel class.
 See for example: [myching.software-meta-data.tar.gz](http://www.eiffel-loop.com/download/myching.software-meta-data.tar.gz)

-**10.** Fully automated import/export of [CHAIN](https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html) tables in either CSV or [Pyxis format](https://www.eiffel.org/node/143) (an XML analogue with superior readability).
+**10.** Fully automated import/export of [https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html](CHAIN) tables in either CSV or [Pyxis format](https://www.eiffel.org/node/143) (an XML analogue with superior readability).
 This can be used as a very safe form of backup allowing data to be re-imported even if the field order has changed.
 The [Pyxis format](https://www.eiffel.org/node/143) is very compact and readable allowing easy manual inspection of data.
 The [gedit](https://en.wikipedia.org/wiki/Gedit) text editor has syntax highlighting for this format.
 See for example: [payment.pyx](http://www.eiffel-loop.com/download/payment.pyx) recording Paypal transactions.

-**11.** Unlike a relational database, the data rows of a [CHAIN](https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html) table do not have to be flat, since class attributes in a store-able item, can themselves be declared to be store-able.
-For example class [EL_UUID](http://www.eiffel-loop.com/library/text/encryption/hash/el_uuid.html) (inheriting [UUID](https://www.eiffel.org/files/doc/static/trunk/libraries/uuid/uuid_chart.html)) can be a storable attribute, which itself is reflectively stored as 5 integer attributes of various types.
+**11.** Unlike a relational database, the data rows of a [https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html](CHAIN) table do not have to be flat, since class attributes in a store-able item, can themselves be declared to be store-able.
+For example class [http://www.eiffel-loop.com/library/text/encryption/hash/el_uuid.html](EL_UUID) (inheriting [https://www.eiffel.org/files/doc/static/trunk/libraries/uuid/uuid_chart.html](UUID)) can be a storable attribute, which itself is reflectively stored as 5 integer attributes of various types.

 **12.** Application version awareness allows data to be migrated from a data table created by an earlier software version.